Skip to Content

 const graph = new Graph() .addNode("fetchHNPosts", fetchHNPosts) .addNode("analyzeHNPosts", analyzePosts) .addNode("generateReport", generateReport) .addNode("editReport", editReport) .addNode("writeTweet", writeTweet); graph .addEdge(START, "fetchHNPosts") .addEdge("fetchHNPosts", "analyzeHNPosts") .addEdge("analyzeHNPosts", "generateReport") .addEdge("generateReport", "editReport") .addEdge("editReport", "writeTweet") .addEdge("writeTweet", END);

-Nesting makes dependencies explicit, and it is easy to see the data flow between steps.
+Using components to compose workflows makes dependencies explicit, and it is easy to see the data flow between steps.
 No graph DSL required.

 Designed for velocity

-The GenSX programming model is optimized for speed of iteration in the long run.
+The GenSX programming model is optimized for speed of iteration in the long-run.

 The typical journey building an LLM application looks like: